hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 SAM_FILE=$4
 ```

-Now, these variables will accept positional parameters that we can feed it from the wrapper script.
-Our `bwa` submission script should look like:
+Our final `bwa` submission script should look like:

 ```
 #!/bin/bash